|Pilot 1st Lt. Theron D. Price, O-659841 (MIA / KIA) Seiper, LA

 49th Fighter Group Aces of the Pacific cover artwork depicts this aircraft on July 28, 1943 inside caption incorrectly lists serial number as 42-12882

-Thanks to Keith Hopper and Edward Rogers for additional information
+Thanks to Keith Hopper, Edward Rogers and Donna Esposito for additional information.

 Are you a relative or associated with any person mentioned?